 - The developers finish deploying the patch.

 The zero-day exploit attacks last from point 3 to point 5.
-According to a recent study, this period lasts ten months on average!
+According to, this period lasts ten months on average!
 However, not that many hosts are usually affected.
 The biggest strength of zero-day attacks is their relative invisibility, and zero-day attacks are most often used to strike at very specific targets.

 A much more dangerous period for the average user lasts from point 5 to point 8, which is the follow-up attack wave.
 And only on point 6 will those anti-virus applications start taking effect.
 According to the same study, other attackers swarm to the vulnerability after its public disclosure, and the volume of attacks increases by up to five orders in magnitude!